Strako/ScoreNFS/README.md

 # scoreNFS
- A simple scoreboard for obs (chroma background)
+ A simple "racing scoreboard" for obs (chroma background)

 BUILD1.03
 U NEED JAVA TO RUN IT !